Why forecastability matters

 Indeed, your forecast accuracy strongly depends on your product forecastability.
 We can find evidence of it in your demand history characteristics.

 To determine a product forecastability, we apply two coefficients:

-- The first coefficient is the Average Demand Interval (ADI), it measures the regularity of a demand in time by computing the average interval between two demands.
+- the Average Demand Interval (ADI).
+It measures the demand regularity in time by computing the average interval between two demands.

-- The second coefficient is the square of the Coefficient of Variation (CV²), it measures the variation in the demand quantities.
+- the square of the Coefficient of Variation (CV²).
+It measures the variation in quantities.

 Based on these 2 dimensions, the literature classifies the demand profiles into 4 different categories:

 - Smooth demand (ADI < 1.32 and CV² < 0.49).
 The demand is very regular in time and in quantity.
 It is therefore easy to forecast and you won’t have trouble reaching a low forecasting error level.